oscarotero/oscarotero.gal/en/index.md

 ## What am I doing now?

 - I'm working as _product designer_ at [marketgoo](https://www.marketgoo.com/).
-- I'm the maintaner, with **Miguel Calvo**, of the [project HA!](https://historia-arte.com/).
+- I'm the creator and maintaner, with **Miguel Calvo**, of the [project HA!](https://historia-arte.com/).
-- I'm the maintainer of 🔥 [Lume](https://lume.land), a static site generator for Deno.
+- I'm the creator and maintainer of 🔥 [Lume](https://lume.land), a static site generator for Deno.
-- Occasionally I teach CSS and HTML at [Hack a Boss](https://hackaboss.com/)